Skip to main content

 Put this notice on your door

-If you’re worried your landlord will change the locks while you are out, you could put a notice on your door.
+If you’re worried your landlord might change the locks while you are out, you could put a notice on your door.

 Download and print this notice and put it on your door: